Julian/cardboard/docs/rules/game_concepts.rst

 109.5
 -----

-The words "you" and "your" on an object :ref:er to the object's controller, its would-be controller (if a player is attempting to play, cast, or activate it), or its owner (if it has no controller).
+The words "you" and "your" on an object refer to the object's controller, its would-be controller (if a player is attempting to play, cast, or activate it), or its owner (if it has no controller).
 For a static ability, this is the current controller of the object it's on.
 For an activated ability, this is the player who activated the ability.
 For a triggered ability, this is the controller of the object when the ability triggered, unless it's a delayed triggered ability.
 To determine the controller of a delayed triggered ability, see rules 603.7d-f.

 .. _permanents: